 16. Teach yourself basic mending

 Learning basic mending, such as fixing a missing button, can help make your clothes last longer.
 If you’re not good at sewing or prefer someone else to mend it, take your garment to a local seamstress.
+This can make your clothes look like new again.

 This is also a good option for fixing shoes.
 The heels of my boots were starting to wear down, so I took them to my local cobbler to have them replaced.
 I was able to wear them for another year and they looked great!